TianchenMin/volttron/docs/source/agent-framework/driver-framework/home-assistant/HomeAssistantDriver.rst

 Running Tests
 +++++++++++++++++++++++

-To run integration tests on the VOLTTRON home assistant driver you need to create a helper in your home assistant instance.
+To run integration tests on the VOLTTRON Home Assistant driver you need to create a helper in your Home Assistant instance.
 This can be done by going to **Settings > Devices & services > Helpers > Create Helper > Toggle**.
 Name this new toggle **volttrontest**.
-After that run the pytest from the root of your VOLTTRON file.
+After that run ``pytest`` from the root of your VOLTTRON repository:

 .. code-block:: bash

+    # From the VOLTTRON repository root:

     # Run integration tests (requires live HA connection)
-    pytest volttron/services/core/PlatformDriverAgent/tests/test_home_assistant.py
+    pytest services/core/PlatformDriverAgent/tests/test_home_assistant.py

     # Run unit tests for handlers (offline)
-    pytest volttron/services/core/PlatformDriverAgent/tests/test_home_assistant_handlers.py
+    pytest services/core/PlatformDriverAgent/tests/test_home_assistant_handlers.py

 If everything works, you will see passed tests.